epfl-ada/ada-2021-project-nerf/README.md

 ## Data
 The data we will use for our analysis consists of:
 - quotes from US politicians published during the period from 2015 to 2020 - acquired from the [Quotebank dataset](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf)
 - additional metadata about the speakers in the Quotebank dataset - acquired from the [Wikidata knowledge base](https://www.wikidata.org/wiki/Wikidata:Main_Page) and available as a `speaker_attributes.parquet` file on [Google Drive](https://drive.google.com/drive/folders/1VAFHacZFh0oxSxilgNByb1nlNsqznUf0).
+In addition to this `.parquet` file, if some extra (Wiki)data is needed it will be acquired through Wikidata SPARQL queries.

 Given that the Quotebank dataset comprises a huge amount of quotes, it is crucial to filter out all those quotes that are not said by US politicians.